emlid/emlid-docs/docs/reach/rs2/reachview/logging.md

 Time marks for UAV mapping are stored in this file as well.

+!!! note ""
+    While recording in RINEX format, UBX file is logging as a backup.

 ###Position

 Position can be logged in different formats.
 Open a dropdown list to choose the format for position coordinates.